Zeropark bot traffic compliance team

 How bots affect your campaigns

 Marketers will find click bots most damaging to their everyday endeavors.
-What we called ‘stat inflation‘ before is, in reality, a case where an ad is being interacted with by a bot, thus making the advertiser pay for this traffic, but without any possible further actionable operation.
-If unfiltered, you are not only charged for the clicks but most usually the average bid price for it is elevated as well.
+What we called ‘stat inflation’ before is, in reality, a case where an ad is being interacted with by a bot, thus making the advertiser pay for this traffic, but without any possible further actionable operation.
+If unfiltered, you are not only charged for the users but most usually the average bid price for it is elevated as well.
 In summary, you’ll pay more, and get worse results.

 Ad fraud could take different forms and the best practice is to stay up to date with the news.
 See Voluum tracker’s overview of it to better understand how both publishers and advertisers are currently affected by fraudulent activity.